The Right Way To Be Wrong#

 Indeed, this form of inequity is also a problem on the input side — Risk Assessment models take into account whether a defendant has prior convictions, but given Black Americans are more likely to be arrested even in situations where were know criminal behavior occurs at similar rates for Black and White Americans, and Black Americans are likely to have lower-incomes and thus less likely to have lawyers who can get charges dismissed, these models tend to treat them as higher risk.

 So what is the right answer?
 Well, there isn’t one — each of these different schemes is defensible under different ethical frameworks.
-And that’s the problem — there’s no algorithm or machine learning metric that can tell you the “right” answer in a situation like this — it requires critical thought, engagement with Proscriptive Questions, and careful discussion with your stakeholder.
+And that’s the problem — there’s no algorithm or machine learning metric that can tell you the “right” answer in a situation like this — it requires critical thought, engagement with prescriptive Questions, and careful discussion with your stakeholder.